FranciscoOrtizTena/ML_Zoomcamp/8_week/README.md

 Predictive maintenance technique are designed to help determine the condition of in-service equipment in order to estimate when maintenance should be performed.
 This approach promises cost savings over routine or time based preventive maintenance, because tasks are performed only when warranted.
 The idea with this project is to established a machine learning classfication algorithm to predict whether a machine is going to fail, considering the following features:
 - UID: unique identifier ranging from 1 to 10,000.
-- productID: consisting of a letter L, M or H for low (50% of all products), medium (30%) and high (20%) as product quality variants and a variant-specifc serial number.
+- productID and type: consisting of a letter L, M or H for low (50% of all products), medium (30%) and high (20%) as product quality variants and a variant-specifc serial number.
 - air temperature (K) generated using a random walk process later normalized to a standard deviation of 2 K around 300 K.
 - process temperature (K) generated using a random walk process normalized to a standard deviation of 1 K, added to ther air temperatura plus 10 K.
 - rotational speed (rpm) calculated from power of 2860 W, overlaid with a normally distributed noise.